Zvord/cimulator/memory-bank/activeContext.md

 5. Expand test coverage, particularly for edge cases and real-world configurations
 6. Optimize performance for large configurations
 7. Consider implementing visualization of job dependencies and workflow
+8. Add more user-friendly output messages and error handling for file operations